isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-deal-with-voles-field-mice-in-your-yard-or-garden/index.md

 **Habitat and Behavior: ** * **Habitat: ** Voles prefer dense ground cover.
 Meadow voles thrive in grassy areas, meadows, and orchards, creating extensive networks of surface runways.
 Pine voles, on the other hand, are subterranean, living primarily in underground tunnels, often preferring areas with loose, loamy soil and feeding on roots. * **Diet: ** Voles are primarily herbivores.

 Their diet consists mainly of grasses, herbaceous plants, bulbs, tubers, and the bark of young trees and shrubs, especially during winter when other food sources are scarce.
-They may also consume seeds and some insects. * **Activity: ** They are active year
-- round, day and night, though their surface activity might be more noticeable in cooler, overcast weather.
+They may also consume seeds and some insects. * **Activity: ** They are active year-round, day and night, though their surface activity might be more noticeable in cooler, overcast weather.

 * **Reproduction: ** Voles are prolific breeders, reproducing rapidly throughout the year (though less so in winter).

-A single female can have multiple litters, producing 3
-- 6 offspring per litter.
+A single female can have multiple litters, producing 3-6 offspring per litter.
 This high reproductive rate allows populations to explode quickly under favorable conditions, making early intervention critical. * **Social Structure: ** They live in colonies and maintain intricate tunnel systems.

 **Signs of Vole Damage: ** Recognizing vole damage is crucial for timely intervention.
 Here's what to look for:

 * **Surface Runways: ** The most common sign of meadow voles.
-These are narrow, well
-- worn paths (about 1
-- 2 inches wide) through the grass, often hidden beneath a layer of thatch.
+These are narrow, well-worn paths (about 1-2 inches wide) through the grass, often hidden beneath a layer of thatch.
 They lead to small, inconspicuous burrow openings. * **Gnaw Marks on Trees/Shrubs: ** Voles gnaw on the bark of young trees and shrubs, typically at or near the ground line.

 The gnaw marks are irregular, often in patches, and can completely girdle the trunk (remove bark all the way around), which kills the plant.